brutimus/seanstoops.com/src/render/posts/2016-01-25-deconstruction.html.md

 - Previous owners: At least two
 - Cab: Clean and in great condition
 - Cargo area: Shelving and ceiling racks permanently installed
 - Exterior: Minor rust around the bottom, especially the doors.
-Undercarrage a bit rusty.
+Undercarriage a bit rusty.
 - Previous owner had been up on all fluid changes using Mercedes Benz spec fluids
 - Tires: Rears relatively new, fronts pretty worn
 - Brakes: When I picked it up, I assumed they were in good shape as the PO had not mentioned them.
 However, on my trek to Kansas,  the front right began grinding very loudly.
 I then realized the pad had ground down to bare metal.
 I replaced them ASAP before continuing my journey.
+- Paint: Had been repainted early in its life, so the body rust was minimal

 During my drive home from Connecticut to Las Vegas, I stopped for a few days at my parents’ in Kansas.
 Here, I had access to tools I did not have at home, primarily, an angle grinder.